anjalisilva/libraryStatistics/README.md

 ## Details

-The R package and Shiny application permit to visualize, track trends, and compare data downloaded directly from the ARL data portal (www.arlstatistics.org/data/main), up to 5 ARL member libraries and 5 years at a time, with no data cleaning involved.
+The R package and Shiny dashboard permit to visualize, track trends, and compare data downloaded directly from the ARL data portal (www.arlstatistics.org/data/main), with no data cleaning involved.
+At one time, up to 5 ARL member libraries and 5 distinct years can be compared using this tool.
 The R package is designed for the analysis of library statistics published from the annual survey conducted by the ARL.
-The R package contain functions that permit the user to read in data downloaded from the ARL Data Portal and perform various analyses.
-The input data file should be in comma-separated value (.csv) format, with rows corresponding to years and columns representing ARL indicators (variables).
-The first column must be labeled ‘Year’, followed by other indicators in any order, such as ‘Institution Name’, ‘Institution type’, etc., as directly downloaded from the ARL Data Portal.
+The R package contain functions that permit the user to read in data downloaded from the ARL Data Portal and perform visual comparative analyses using ratios.
+The input data file should be in comma-separated value (.csv) format downloaded from the ARL Data Portal (www.arlstatistics.org/data/main).
+Users must ensure that all variables are selected when downloading data, with columns set to ‘Variables’ and the data sorted by ‘Institution Name’ (which are the default options on ARL Data Portal).
+As such the first column must be labeled ‘Year’, followed by other indicators in any order, such as ‘Institution Name’, ‘Institution type’, etc., as directly downloaded from the ARL Data Portal.
+Data may be downloaded for any number of years and across any number member libraries/institutions (or all) available.
+Note: corrections made by respective library in the ARL survey after data submission deadline will be reflected in the footnotes of future years, but the dataset will not be updated to reflect the corrections.

-For the Shiny application, the user is able to upload data and navigate through the different tabs of the application to generate various statistical ratios for comparative analyses.
-Through the interactive interface of the Shiny application, users can dynamically visualize ratios by selecting ARL member libraries, years, and also by creating custom ratios, which enhances the usability of the published data.
+For the Shiny application, the user is able to upload a dataset in .csv format that is directly downloaded from ARL Data Portal (as explained above).
+Upon uploading data, the choices for libraries and years will be visible.
+Through the interactive interface of the Shiny application, users can dynamically visualize ratios by selecting up to 5 ARL member libraries and up to 5 years.
+Users also have the ability generate and visualize custom ratios, which enhances the usability of the published ARL data.

-Some examples of ratios are library expenditures per faculty, per student, and per doctoral degree awarded, etc. These can be visualized and compared across libraries and varying years using the R package.
+Functions or dedicated tabs of Shiny dashboard are available for generating visualizations for ARL Investment Index, ratios for ‘Total Library Expenditures’, ‘Total Library Materials Expenditures’, ‘Professional Staff Salaries’, ‘Professional Staff Counts’, and ‘Support Staff Counts’.
+Some examples of ratios that can be visualized are total library expenditures (in USD) per faculty, per student, and per doctoral degree awarded, etc. These ratios can be visualized and compared for up to 5 libraries and up to 5 distinct years chosen by the user.

+Tool is useful in helping ARL libraries understand their own performance, benchmark performance against other ARL member libraries, and to analyze overall research library trends in North America.
+The tool does not hold any data, which respect data privacy regulations.
+Further, the tool is useful in detecting data anomalies and improving errata practices.
 Overall, the tool enhances the utilization of ARL collected data in making evidence-based decisions within UTL and other libraries, to gain insights into the multifaceted ways in which library resources contribute to its community, to support research and scholarship endeavors.

 ## Shiny Application